reegis/deflex/docs/input_data.rst

 ``key:`` 'decentralised heat', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 This sheet covers all heating technologies that are used to generate decentralized heat.
-A decentralized source can be treated regional (bioenergy, heat pump) or global (natural gas, oil, coal).
+A decentralized source can be treated regional (bioenergy, heat pump) or supra-regional (natural gas, oil, coal).
 All sources that are mentioned in *heat demands* must be here except district heating which is covered in the next sheet.

 +------+------+------------+--------+---------------+
 |      |      | efficiency | source | source region |